Price of Anarchy with Heterogeneous Latency Functions: Introduction

-If the delay function, $\Phi_e()$, is expressible as $h^e(f_1(e) , f_2(e), \ldots, f_k(e)) $, i.e. the delay function on the edge is independent of the commodity, then we call this delay function {\em decomposable}.
-This is actually an interesting class of functions, since edge behavior typically is the same as presented to each of the multiple types.
-Further, we define {\em uniform} delay function as decomposable delay functions of the form $h(f_1, f_2, \ldots, f_k) +a(e)$, where the dependency on the flow vector is independent of the edges (the delay is still dependent on the edge though).
+In general, we model the total delay in heterogeneous networks using the following total (heterogeneous) delay function: $\sum_{i,e}f_i(e)\Phi^i_e(f_1,\ldots,f_k) = \sum_{i,e}f_i(e)h^e_i(f_1(e) , f_2(e), \ldots, f_k(e)) $ where $f_i(e)$ is the flow function and $h^e_i : \mathbb{R}^k \rightarrow \mathbb{R}^+$ a convex, monotonically increasing, polynomial delay function for commodity $i$ on edge $e$, respectively.
+Note that the distinctive property of this delay function is that the domain is multi-dimensional.
+If the delay function, $\Phi^i_e(f(e))$, is expressible as $h^e(f_1(e) , f_2(e), \ldots, f_k(e)) $, i.e., the delay function on the edge is independent of the commodity, then we call this delay function {\em decomposable}.
+This is an interesting class of functions, since it addresses the case when the delay on an edge is the same as experienced by each of the multiple types of users.
+We also consider {\em uniform} delay functions where the delay on every edge of the network is the same function of the flow; however, the constant term may differ.

-We consider both atomic and non-atomic flows.
-In atomic flows, each flow request is required to be satisfied on one path and in non-atomic networks the flow requests arise from multiple infinitesimal demands.